strmlineapp-ux/agileflow/docs/user-manual.md

 ## 4. Calendar

 The calendar is a powerful tool for visualizing and managing your team's schedule.
+It has no visible page header, allowing the calendar content to fill the entire view.

 ### 4.1 Creating Events
 - Click the **(+)** icon in the header to open the new event form.